“Programs on Solana are Fundamentally More Secure” - OtterSec Founder Weighs In Solana’s Low Exploit Rate

 According to DefiLlama data, EVM networks have suffered over $792M in hacks and exploits in 2024.
 Comparatively, Solana only endured a total $33.5M, with $14.8M of that figure due to the Rain crypto exchange exploit, which also targeted Bitcoin, Ethereum, and XRP wallets.

 In the majority of recorded cases, hackers steal funds by finding vulnerabilities in protocol logic.
-Based on DefiLlama’s recordings, protocols on EVM networks fall victim to attacks on flawed logic than their Solana counterparts, despite the dramatic influx of capital of users to the Solana ecosystem in 2024.
+Based on DefiLlama’s recordings, protocols on EVM networks fall victim to attacks on flawed logic more often than their Solana counterparts, despite the dramatic influx of capital and users to the Solana ecosystem in 2024.

 Robert Chen, founder of OtterSec, one of the industry’s most reputable smart contract auditors argues that there are many factors contributing to this discrepancy.
 While admitting “it’s hard to say for sure”, Chen asserted “one theory is that programs on Solana are fundamentally more secure because of the programming model.”